PedroGeoGISdev

 • Python: Variable Assigment

-• Python: None in Python
+• Python: None keyword in Python

 • Python: Object Oriented Programming (OOP)